 Squids move by filling themselves with water and then squeezing it out very fast through a siphon.
+Like letting go of a balloon full of air.
 The jet of water pushes the squid by generating forward thrust — in other words, squids use jet propulsion.

 Once you understand how squids move, rocket engines will be a breeze.
 The short video below has clips of these lovely creatures in action, as well as a narrator that goes into more detail on the topic.

 Rocket engines use the same principles of jet propulsion; it’s pushed forward by expelling things behind it.
 Also known as reaction engines, they produce thrust by pushing out exhaust.
 The reaction starts when a spark ignites the fuel and as it burns the exhaust is forced out through a nozzle.
 Like a squid’s siphon, it’s perfectly shaped to get the maximum thrust possible.

 Reaction engines can generate enough thrust to push a 4.4 million pound space shuttle, for example.
 But note: a lot of that weight is fuel that burns away.
 By the time the shuttle gets into space, it’s much lighter.
 And even though space has no air, rocket engines can keep burning because the propellant (labeled “grain” in the diagram above) contains an oxidizer.

 Car engines are more complicated because unlike rocket engines, which just generate thrust in one direction, car engines use various mechanisms to turn the pressure from combustion into back-and-forth motion (which is then turned into circular motion for wheels).

 There are many different types, but four-stroke engines are the best way to explain things.
 It has four distinct phases.
 During these, the piston moves up and down while the two valves at the top take turns letting stuff in/out of the cylinder.

 - Intake.
 The piston moves down and sucks a mixture of fuel and air into the cylinder (through the intake valve).